top-guns/etl-gun/README.md

 <a name="numerate" href="#numerate">#</a> etl.<b>numerate</b>([<i>options</i>])

-This operator enumerate input values and add index field to value if it is object or index collumn if value is array.
+This operator enumerate input values and add index field to value if it is object or index column if value is array.
+If the input stream values is objects, you should specify index field name as the second parameter of operator.

 Example